 Up: The Good

-• Excellent banking app with 24/7 chat support
+- Excellent banking app with 24/7 chat support

-• Features instant PayID, OSKO and BPAY
+- Features instant PayID, OSKO and BPAY

-• Supports Mobile pay: Apple, Google, FitBit, Samsung pay
+- Supports Mobile pay: Apple, Google, FitBit, Samsung pay

-• Bank @ Post available
+- Bank @ Post available

-• Unlimited savings accounts
+- Unlimited savings accounts

-• Does not support fossil fuel companies like traditional a banking system
+- Does not support fossil fuel companies like traditional a banking system

 Up: The Bad

-• Only one debit card is issued – can’t do Barefoot buckets physical card strategy
+- Only one debit card is issued – can’t do Barefoot buckets physical card strategy

-• No physical branches (like most neo banks)
+- No physical branches (like most neo banks)

-• Have to contact customer support to get your sign-up bonus
+- Have to contact customer support to get your sign-up bonus

-• ATM fee applies at non ‘big 4 banks’
+- ATM fee applies at non ‘big 4 banks’

-• No home loans, credit cards or other loans
+- No Credit cards or personal loans

 Verdict: Up and the Up banking app is great – safe and easy to set up and use your transaction and savings accounts.
-Get $10 for FREE to try it out here
+Get $10 for FREE to try it out here.

 Introduction to Up Bank